 Please visit Grants and Economic Workforce Development to learn more about opportunities.
 Additionally, the Graduate Student Mentorship Program (GSI) pairs graduate students up with faculty mentors in order to provide assistance to Fullerton College basic skills students.
 With faculty mentor guidance, the interns provide tutoring and course-specific workshops throughout the semester.
 In addition, this program offers the graduate students who may be interested in teaching in the community college valuable hands-on experience.
 Learn more on the Basic Skills website.

 Many Fullerton College facilities are available for community use, including the Campus Theatre, Wilshire Auditorium, conference rooms, classrooms and more.
-Facility reservations may be submitted up to one year in advance, but must be submitted no less that 14 days from the start of the event.
+Reservations must be made six business days in advance for internal campus events.
+Outside rentals must be submitted 21 business days in advance.
 Rentals are subject to fees and clients will be asked to provide insurance, and a copy of an IRS 501(c)(3) letter if using non-profit rates.

 NEWS + PUBLICATIONS